CNAG-Biomedical-Informatics/pheno-ranker/README.md

 # HOW TO RUN PHENO-RANKER

-For executing pheno-ranker you will need:

-- Input file(s):

-    A PXF or BFF file(s) in JSON format.
+For executing pheno-ranker you will need a PXF or BFF file(s) in JSON format.
 The reference cohort must be a JSON array, where each individual data are consolidated in one object.

-    If no `--t` argument is provided then it will compute intra-cohort comparison only.
-If `--t` argument is provided then the target JSON will be compared against the `-r` reference cohort.
+There are three modes of operation:

+- Intra-cohort:

+    With `--r` argument

+- Patient:

+    WIth `-r` reference cohort and `--t` patient data

+- Inter-cohort:

+    With `--r` argument for reference cohort and `--t` for the target cohort and the flag --mode inter-cohort

 **Examples:**

-    $ ./pheno-ranker -r phenopackets.json  # intra-cohort
+    $ ./pheno-ranker -r phenopackets.json  # mode intra-cohort

-    $ ./pheno-ranker -r phenopackets.yaml -o my_matrix.txt # intra-cohort
+    $ ./pheno-ranker -r phenopackets.yaml -o my_matrix.txt # mode intra-cohort

-    $ ./pheno-ranker -r phenopackets.json -w weights.yaml --exclude-terms sex ethnicity exposures # intra-cohort with weights
+    $ ./pheno-ranker -r phenopackets.json -w weights.yaml --exclude-terms sex ethnicity exposures # mode intra-cohort with weights

-    $ $path/pheno-ranker -r individuals.json -t patient.yaml -max-out 100 # patient-cohort
+    $ $path/pheno-ranker -r individuals.json -t patient.yaml -max-out 100 # mode patient

+    $ $path/pheno-ranker -r individuals.json -t others.yaml --mode inter-cohort # mode inter-cohort

 ## COMMON ERRORS AND SOLUTIONS